Digital-EDA/Digital-IDE/README.md

 But the supported devices are not limited to these, theoretically all the devices that vivado can support can be supported.
 You can write your device directly to the *Device* attribute, which will give you a warning if the device is not in the database, but will not prevent you from running.
 To remove the warning you need to add your device to the database with the *FPGA:Add devices to the database* command.
 Unneeded devices can also be removed from the database with *FPGA:Remove the device from the database*.

 **Related setting**
-`TOOL.vivado.install.path` --- Installation path of vivado
+`prj.vivado.install.path` --- Installation path of vivado
 When vivado is installed, you can configure the installation path of vivado directly inside the plugin, or you can add vivado to the environment variables (recommended).
 If the path is not found by mistake, it is already added to the environment variables by default.
 *e.g. : D:/APP/vivado_18_3/Vivado/2018.3/bin/*
 `[Note]`: Use `/` to separate the paths and configure them to the bin directory.

-`PRJ.xilinx.IP.repo.path` ---- User-designed IP libraries from xilinx After configuring this property, the plugin will automatically add the path to the IP repo of vivado.
+`prj.xilinx.IP.repo.path` ---- User-designed IP libraries from xilinx After configuring this property, the plugin will automatically add the path to the IP repo of vivado.
 *e.g. : D:/project/FPGA/.Lib/xIP*

+`prj.xilinx.BD.repo.path` ----  User-defined placement path for xilinx block design files *e.g. : D:/project/FPGA/.Lib/xbd*

 #### lib Manager
 The plugin comes with HDL function library linking function.